project-grasp/lean-workshops/functions_and_types.rst

 Exercise
 -----------

-Like almost any programming language, lean has functions.
+Like almost any programming language, Lean has functions.

 `double` for example is a function.
 When you're ready, press `try it!` in the top-right corner of the code box below.
-What you should see is an interactive lean session.
+What you should see is an interactive Lean session.
 You can use for the the rest of the workshop.

 .. code-block:: lean